Course Enquiry FAQs

-Insurance and liability coverage is for categories 2 to 4 who are practicing Positive Psychology in an individual capacity.
+Insurance and liability coverage is for categories 3 and 4 who are practicing Positive Psychology as individuals in the UK.
 Student members are not covered for professional practice as they have not yet graduated.
 All student assignments are conducted with this in mind.
 Organisational members are obliged to arrange their own liability and insurance needs.

 Practicing members are also eligible to apply to the PPG Register of Professionals.
-This includes an annual knowledge assessment and supervision process.
-We also encourage members to engage in regular supervision as necessary throughout the year.
+This includes an annual practitioner assessment and peer exchange.
+PPG also encourage members to engage in regular forms of professional support as relevant throughout the year.

 For more information on membership, please click here.

 Along with advocated for and taking concrete action towards professionalising Positive Psychology in Practice, PPG is also active in creating bases of knowledge related to professional practice through its centres.

 The first initiative is on Violence & Post-Traumatic Growth, which partners with Combat Academy UK, Inner Athletics Ltd., and G.E.T.
 Therapy Ltd. Plans are underway to create two further applied research initiatives on Positive Ageing and Positive Organisations by the end of 2020.

 All applied research centres and their initiatives take into account the evidence-based needs of Positive Psychology Practitioners and focus on bridging research and practice to uphold and further develop the professional standards of Positive Psychology in Practice.
 We welcome input and suggestions from our members in this regard.